paulgreg/rsstodolist-django-server/README.md

 You better install django and the database driver using pip :

     pip install Django==1.5.5

+If you’ll use mysql as database, you’ll need the following command on Debian / Ubuntu to build the mysql client :

+    apt-get install python-dev
     apt-get install libmysqlclient-dev
     pip install mysql-python